"To cross the line"-is a space where we can talk about things that are hard to put into words

 On the Edge — a series of candid and direct works in which teenagers depict experiences related to crisis, anxiety, and intense emotions.

-We are collecting an exhibition of drawings by teens who have gone through inner pain and found the strength to talk about it through art.
+We are collecting an exhibition of drawings by teens and young adults who have gone through inner pain and found the strength to talk about it through art.

 If you have experienced difficult emotions, depression, or crisis — and expressed it in drawings, collages, or graphics — share your work.